My husband and I have always established and enforced these 10 rules when it came to his divorce and co-parenting in a high-conflict situation.

 If you need help finding a therapist, search here!

-Rule #10 of our 10 Rules – Be the bigger person
+Rule #10 of our 10 Rules of co-parenting – Be the bigger person

 With the high-conflict surrounding you, it can be hard to remain the bigger person.
 When you constantly are receiving messages, emails, texts, or whatever else that is immature, just remember that you do not need to be immature back.